Key Factors for a Healthy Microbiome

 AUTHOR: TALITHA

-I specialise in mental health (depression, stress, and anxiety), gut health (IBS), and women's health (preconception, fertility).
+I specialise in gut health (IBS, IBD, microbiome testing), women's health (preconception, fertility, hormone balance), and mental health (depression, stress, anxiety).
 I am a degree- qualified naturopath who LOVES helping people transform their health stories!!

 Next